jlleongarcia/jlleongarcia/content/docs/Dev/dev-web.md

     * https://mariushosting.com/how-to-install-favicon-downloader-on-your-synology-nas/
     * https://github.com/seadfeng/favicon-downloader

+5. See how a linkshortener see your site: https://dub.co/

 ### CDN and Videos for your Website

 1. https://github.com/orthdron/subatic - Extremely simple video hosting Site that scales with you